hamyyy/SFML-Template/README.md

 Originally, this boilerplate used tasks.json to contain all the environment variables, but I've since moved them out into separate .mk (Make) files to organize them by build type & platform, so you can customize which SFML libraries to include if you want, or pretty much anything without having to edit the tasks.json.
 Each .mk file is outlined below:

+    ./build.sh: Contains the build scripts that tasks.json calls

     ./env.mk: All platforms/builds

     ./env/.debug.mk: All platforms, Debug build